-9 Conclusions
+8 Conclusions

 This work presented a pipeline to perform binaural direction of arrival estimation on a humanoid robot.
-A dataset of 40 unique recordings was collected, encompassing 5 recordings each of 8 unique conditions involving the speaker, the robot, and the nature of the sounds produced.
-Optimization procedures were used to improve the performance on several trials in the acoustic environment of the robot, and can find consistent results regarding the best classification and ITD methods, including the relevant numerical parameters.
-The TPE method produced the best overall results from the training data, and thus its optimized parameters were chosen as the optimal ones for the entire study.
-Test set results indicate that the chosen parameters are appropriate for a variety of acoustic scenarios specific to human-robot interaction, such as a moving human conversational partner, or a robot that is performing gestures during the real-time interaction.
+Optimization procedures were used to improve the performance on a number of trials in the acoustic environment of the robot, and are able to find consistent results regarding the best classification and ITD methods, including the relevant numerical parameters.
+Test set results indicate that the chosen parameters are appropriate for a variety of acoustic scenarios.
 A method to use this pipeline on the real REEM-C is also presented, with considerations for real-time latency and performance.